nishantguvvada/advanced-python/README.md

 ## 10. map function

-- map function applies a give function to all items in a collection
+- map function applies a given function to all items in a collection

 ## 11. filter function